SqueakySpoons/SqueakySpoons/README.md

 - I block freely, and my identity is not yours to label.
 If you attempt to tell me certain labels aren't valid, I will simply ignore and hide you.
 Copying, covering, and other basic things will also result in being blocked.
 Just be a nice person.

+- If you are a close friend, I may spam you or curse/use crude language while talking to you.
+If you would be uncomfortable if I did so, please let me know and I will take it into consideration.

 - Do not copy any of my pones, and ask for permission before taking any inspiration.

 - I generally try not to respond in a 'dry' way, but it's getting difficult.
 If I do end up responding like that, don't take it personally, I am simply tired.